JHU-PL-Lab/www-fpse/lecture/side-effects.md

 ### Arrays
 - They are mutable, and they are also constant time to access nth element unlike lists
 - But, extending an array is inefficient: cannot share sub-array due to mutation
+- And, sub-components of different arrays cannot be shared since they may change
 - Entered and shown as `[| 1; 2; 3 |]` (added "`|`") in top-loop to distinguish from lists.
 - Have to be initialized before using
   - In general, there is no such thing as "uninitialized" in OCaml.